 9. Comfort your dog

 Know that it’s OK to comfort and console a frightened dog.
-There’s still some old school thinking that says we are reinforcing that fear, this is just not so.
+There’s still some old school thinking that says we are reinforcing that fear–this is just not so.
 Fear is not a behavior – it is an emotional response to a perceived threat.

 10. Consult your vet

-If you already know that your dog is frightened by loud noises, you might consult your veterinarian or have your vet consult with a veterinary behaviorist about possible pharmaceuticals or natural remedies that have proven to lessen stress.
+If you already know that your dog is frightened by loud noises, consult your veterinarian or have your vet consult with a veterinary behaviorist about possible pharmaceuticals or natural remedies that have proven to lessen stress.

-The 4th of July is indeed a grand time to celebrate the birth of our great nation.
+The 4th of July is a grand time to celebrate the birth of our great nation.
 Keeping the comfort and safety of our pets in mind is also high on my list.
 I also like to consider the comfort of our veterans who may be suffering from PTSD.
 Please be courteous of those with PTSD and your dog and withhold shooting off fireworks.
 Contact us with questions!

 Happy 4th of July from all of us at Cold Nose College!